 In 1983, Bloomsteins moved to their existing premises at 30 Gloucester Road, in the bustling heart of the North Laines and has been thriving ever since.
 Michael’s son, Charles Bloomstein, follows in the family trade specializing in diamonds and working from the same address.

-Five years ago, Michael was honored with membership of the prestigious Royal Society for his encouragement of the use of hand tools and traditional working methods.
+Michael has been honored with membership of the prestigious Royal Society for his encouragement of the use of hand tools and traditional working methods.